Contents:

 2007 Missing Edge Thomas Jefferson

-A prime example of how errors enhance collectability, the 2007 Missing Edge Thomas Jefferson dollar is a remarkable anomaly.
+It’s an example of how errors enhance collectability.
+The 2007 Missing Edge Thomas Jefferson dollar is a true anomaly.
 During production at the Philadelphia Mint, some skipped the edge lettering process.
 The result is in blank edges.
 This error transformed an otherwise standard issue into one of the most valuable rare presidential dollar coins.

 2009 James K. Polk Position A

-This example features James K. Polk, the 11th president.
+This example of the US coins presidents features James K. Polk, the 11th president.
 It is in our top thanks to its Position A edge lettering.
-Unlike most coins, the inscriptions on Position A dollars are upside-down when viewed with the president’s portrait facing up.
-This subtle quirk has made it a favorite among collectors.
+Unlike most pieces, the inscriptions on Position A dollars are upside-down when viewed with the president’s portrait facing up.

-Are $1 dollar presidential coins worth anything?
-Priced at $200 or more, it is a clear example of how presidential dollar coins mint mark and edge lettering variations can drive value.
+Priced at $200 or more, it is a clear example of how Presidential Dollar Coins mint mark and edge lettering variations can influence the value.

 2010-D Abraham Lincoln Satin Finish

-The 2010-D Abraham Lincoln Satin Finish dollar celebrates one of America’s most iconic leaders.
-Produced at the Denver Mint, this satin finish distinguishes it from standard circulation coins.
-With a relatively low mintage, it has become a prized possession for collectors.
+The 2010-D Abraham Lincoln Satin Finish dollar celebrates one of America’s most famous leaders.
+Produced at the Denver Mint, this satin finish distinguishes it from standard circulation specimens.
+It has a relatively low mintage.

 Often valued at $400+, it is a shining example of uncirculated presidential dollar coins achieving premium prices.